-- For information about how to play back movies, see page 96. - For information about images recorded using continuous shutter (CS), see page 97.
+- · For information about how to play back movies, see page 96. - For information about images recorded using continuous shutter (CS), see page 97. - · For information about high-speed movies, see page 64. - 1.
+Press [D] (PLAY) to enter the PLAY mode. - This will display one of the snapshots currently stored in memory. - Information about the displayed snapshot also is included (page 166).

-[F] (PLAY)

-· For information about high-speed movies, see page 64.

-1. Press [ ] (PLAY) to enter the PLAY mode.

-- This will display one of the snapshots currently stored in memory. - Information about the displayed snapshot also is included (page 166).

-You can zoom in on the image by sliding the zoom controller towards [4] (page 101).
+- You also can clear the information to view only the snapshot. - You can zoom in on the image by sliding the zoom controller towards [4] (page 101).
 If you are recording a snapshot that is very important to you, it is recommended that you zoom the image and check its details after recording it.

-2. Use [◄] and [▶] to scroll between images.
+2. Use [◀] and [▶] to scroll between images.

-- · Holding down either button scrolls at high speed. - · You also can scroll between images using the control dial.
+- Holding down either button scrolls at high speed. - · You also can scroll between images using the control dial.